 Developing and implementing your company SMS will involve risk assessments, collecting details of your vessel or vessels, reviewing and documenting your SOPs, emergency procedures, maintenance processes, crew training, and supporting administrative activities.
 When this process is complete, the 12-part draft SMS can be created and a trial implementation begun.

-When revisions are complete and the final SMS is ready it may be submitted to TCMSS for review and approval.
-Once approved, Transport Canada will issue a Canadian Document of Compliance (CDOC) and a Canadian Safety Management Certificate (CSMC).
+When revisions are complete and the final SMS is ready it must be submitted to your regional TCMSS office or, in the case of delegated vessels, to the Recognized Organization (RO) for review and an initial audit of your proceedures.
+When approved, Transport Canada will issue a Canadian Document of Compliance (CDOC) and a Canadian Safety Management Certificate (CSMC).
 These certificates will then be reviewed by your Transport Canada or Class inspector during your annual inspection to verify you are operating with an approved SMS.
+A useful guide to the new regulations and other resources are available here.

 Implementation & Approval Timeline